 - Extortion Bullying.
 This is a type of bullying where the bully threatens to hurt you if you do not do what he says.
 So you may be forced to give the bully money, possessions or even your lunch.
 You may even be forced to steal school property.

-- E-bullying.
+- Cyber-bullying.
 This is a type of bullying where the bully attacks you online in the form of threatening emails, threatening texts and/or aggressive wall posts on social media accounts.